hoosin/tld-parse/README.md

 ## Advanced Usage

-### Updating the Public Suffix List
+### Updating the Bundled Public Suffix List (Default Import)

-`tld-parse` comes bundled with a version of the Public Suffix List.
+The default `tld-parse` import comes with a bundled version of the Public Suffix List.
+You **do not need to call `tldParse.register()` for basic usage**.
 However, this list is updated regularly.
-If you need to use the absolute latest version of the list without waiting for a new release of this library, you can provide your own list using the `tldParse.register()` method.
+If you need to use the absolute latest version of the list without waiting for a new release of this library, or if you want to use a custom list, you can provide your own list using the `tldParse.register()` method.

 The `register` method accepts the full text content of the `public_suffix_list.dat` file as a single string.